We are excited to introduce you to our amazing team of #HealthHeroes in Ethiopia.

 These individuals are providing life-changing support for women who have suffered devastating childbirth injuries including fistula, during the pandemic and before.

-Next in our #MeetTheTeam campaign – Medical Director and Chief Surgeon at Hamlin’s Addis Ababa Fistula Hospital Dr Yeshineh Demrew Yigezu tells us what it takes to lead one of the World’s leading fistula hospitals.
+Medical Director and Chief Surgeon at Hamlin’s Addis Ababa Fistula Hospital Dr Yeshineh Demrew Yigezu tells us what it takes to lead one of the World’s leading fistula hospitals and sends a special thank you to UK supporters.

 Dr Yeshineh Demrew Yigezu, Medical Director and Chief Surgeon at Hamlin’s Addis Ababa Fistula Hospital is remembering his time as young medical student in the city.
 “I came to the Addis Ababa Fistula Hospital as a resident student and worked with Dr. Catherine Hamlin herself – I was completely inspired” he tells us.